MichaelXF/js-confuser/README.md

 2. `stack`
 3. `dispatcher`

-If the issue continues then open an issue.
+If the error continues then [open an issue](https://github.com/MichaelXF/js-confuser/issues).

 ## Bug report

-Please open an issue with the code and config used.
+Please [open an issue](https://github.com/MichaelXF/js-confuser/issues) with the code and config used.

 ## Feature request

-Please open an issue and be descriptive what you want.
+Please [open an issue]((https://github.com/MichaelXF/js-confuser/issues)) and be descriptive.
 Don't submit any PRs until approved.

 ## JsConfuser vs. Javascript-obfuscator

 Javascript-obfuscator ([https://obfuscator.io](obfuscator.io)) is the popular choice for JS obfuscation.
 This means more attackers are aware of their strategies.
-JSConfuser offers unique features such as Integrity, locks, and RGF.
+JSConfuser provides unique features and is lesser-known.

 Automated deobfuscators are aware of [https://obfuscator.io](obfuscator.io)'s techniques:

 https://www.youtube.com/watch?v=_UIqhaYyCMI

-However, the dev is quick to fix these.
+However, the dev is [quick to fix these](https://github.com/LostMyCode/javascript-deobfuscator/issues/12).
 The one above no longer works.

-Alternatively, you could go the paid-route with [JScrambler.com (enterprise only)](https://jscrambler.com/) or [PreEmptive.com](https://www.preemptive.com/products/jsdefender/online-javascript-obfuscator-demo)
+Alternatively, you could go the paid-route with [Jscrambler.com (enterprise only)](https://jscrambler.com/) or [PreEmptive.com](https://www.preemptive.com/products/jsdefender/online-javascript-obfuscator-demo)

 I've included several alternative obfuscators in the [`samples/`](https://github.com/MichaelXF/js-confuser/tree/master/samples) folder.
 They are all derived from the `input.js` file.

 ## Debugging

-Enable logs to view the obfuscators state.
+Enable logs to view the obfuscator's state.

 ```js
 {